nodefleet/superapp-deployment/README.md

 sudo make up
 ```

+For more information please refer to [Simple stack README.md](./simple-stack/README.md)

-### Monitoring stack
+#### Monitoring stack

-It contains a stack with prometheus, loki, grafana, cadvisor, node-exporter, and traefik as loadbalancer useful for a production grade deployments and flexible for local development as well
+Provides a stack with prometheus, loki, grafana, cadvisor, node-exporter, and traefik as loadbalancer useful for a production grade deployments and flexible for local and test environments as well

-For more information please refer to [README.md](./monitoring-stack/README.md)
+For more information please refer to [Monitoring stack README.md](./monitoring-stack/README.md)

-### docker_image
+#### docker_image

-It contains the Dockerfile and entrypoint.sh used by all the stacks in order to have a centralized way of building the canopy image
+It contains the [Dockerfile]([url](https://github.com/canopy-network/deployments/tree/master/docker_image)) and entrypoint.sh used by all the stacks in order to have a centralized way of building the canopy image

-### Canopy config files
+#### Canopy config files

-Contains the datadir and config files for the nodes used in this stack, respectively [node1](../canopy_data/node1/config.json) and [node2](../canopy_data/node1/config.json)
+Provides datadirs and config files for the nodes used in this stack, respectively [node1](../canopy_data/node1/config.json) and [node2](../canopy_data/node2/config.json)